renovatebot/renovate/lib/modules/datasource/repology/readme.md

 Say you're using system packages in a Dockerfile and want to update them with Repology.
 With the Repology datasource you can "pin" each dependency, and get automatic updates.

-First you would set a generic custom manager in your `renovate.json` file for `Dockerfile`:
+First you would set a custom manager in your `renovate.json` file for `Dockerfile`:

 ```json
 {